Present Perfect Tense in English Grammar

 When to use the present perfect simple

-We use the present perfect tense to express:
+We use the present perfect simple to express:

 - Example: